Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 And so cash businesses in general, they have this problem.

-So this pretends that oh, he's just selling fruit.
+So this pretense that, oh, he's just selling fruit.

-Um, ICE agents held five-year-old autistic girl outside uh Massachusetts home to pressure her father to surrender to authorities last week.
+ICE agents held a five-year-old autistic girl outside a Massachusetts home to pressure her father to surrender to authorities last week.

-If he's it sounds like he's holed up with a weapon if if they're trying to coax him out of the house and encouraging him to surrender to authorities.
+If they're trying to coax him out of the house and encouraging him to surrender to authorities.

-Which um just shows that shouldn't actually do any digging.
+Which just shows that she didn't actually do any digging.

-Uh video shows ice for five-year-old girl what agents attempted to arrest her.
+Video shows ICE for five-year-old what agents attempted to arrest her.

-Correction in an earlier version of this article mischaracterized the activities of ice agents in the video.
+Correction, an earlier version of this article, mischaracterized the activities of ICE agents in the video.

 So what's going on here as well is that the Democrats are sharing misinformation.